What the data

 How to allocate time and approach the paper

-Which subject to start with, how long to spend per question format, when to skip, and how to read the paper — a concrete protocol for GS Paper 1 and CSAT, built from four years of question pattern analysis.
+Which subject to start with, how many minutes per format, when to skip, and how to read the paper — a concrete sequence for GS Paper 1 and CSAT built from 5 years of question pattern data.

 UPSC Prelims 2026 — GS Paper 1: Complete Data Analysis